 You should make it a point to touch base with Professor Nelson at least once a semester to discuss your academic progress.
 In addition to advising you on the best path to complete your Anthropology degree plan, Professor Nelson serves as your point of reference for any issues or interests that might arise within the scope of Anthropology.

 Professor Nelson works closely with a dedicated team of CLASS (College of Liberal Arts & Social Sciences) advisors who provide support for our students' comprehensive academic progress, advising on both Anthropology degree and CORE requirements.
 You should seek out a CLASS advisor if you are: considering declaring a double-major or minor, filing a graduation application, needing course advice, requesting transfer credit, or seeking information regarding campus resources.

-Nikki Hicks is the Anthropology Student/Faculty Liaison for the 2019-2020 academic year.
-She is an undergraduate Anthropology Major finishing up her senior year at the University of North Texas.
+Anthony DeFreece is the Anthropology Student/Faculty Liaison for the 2020-2021 academic year.
+He is an undergraduate Anthropology Major finishing up his senior year at the University of North Texas.
 The role of the liaison is to facilitate communication between our undergraduate community of majors and the faculty.
-She works closely with the Undergraduate Advisor and advocates for the needs of our student body.
-You should contact Nikki for advice or support.
-She is there to voice your questions, suggestions, or concerns on any issue regarding our departmental community.
+He works closely with the Undergraduate Advisor and advocates for the needs of our student body.
+You should contact Anthony for advice or support.
+He is here to voice your questions, suggestions, or concerns on any issue regarding our departmental community.